rupasov/venues/README.md

 - It should use [sytled-components](https://github.com/styled-components/styled-components)
 - UX has to be improved
 - Add possibility of login to Foursquare, it would allow to have personalized response from the API
+- Add some pagination functionality
+- Add tests to the project